EliLag99/Year3_IP/README.md

 USE:
-The file "FinalAruco.py" is all that is required, has to be run with Python 2 for now, but without needing root access.
+The file "FinalAruco.py" is all that is required without needing root access, to run final version.
+To run navigate to directory in terminal and execute python FinalAruco.py

+To get Unicorn Hat implementation, use "ArucoMainNew.py" in combination with "UnicornControl.py" Navigate to directory and execute sudo python ArucoMainNew.py